jesbu1/peek_datalabeling/README.md

 The scripts keep track of processed videos in separate JSON files:

 - `finished_videos.json`: Tracks videos that have been fully processed with tracking
-- `labeled_videos.json`: Tracks videos that have been labeled with trajectory segments

 ### HDF5 File Structure